 "Books are sometimes windows, offering views of worlds that may be real or imagined, familiar or strange.
 These windows are also sliding glass doors, and readers have only to walk through in imagination to become part of whatever world has been created and recreated by the author.
 When lighting conditions are just right, however, a window can also be a mirror.
 Literature transforms human experience and reflects it back to us, and in that reflection we can see our own lives and experiences as part of the larger human experience.
 Reading, then, becomes a means of self-affirmation, and readers often seek their mirrors in books."
 Dr. Rudine Sims Bishop

 This culturally significant publication had a huge impact on a generation of young Black readers.
 Ebony Jr! went out of print in 1985, but many of the issues can still be read online.
 We've curated a list here: EBONY JR!

-Here are some of the cool covers from Johnson Publishing Company
+Here are some of the beautiful covers from Johnson Publishing Company.
+What do you think?

 Are there any magazines with representation like this one in print today?
 Drop us a comment and let us know.